au-research/ARDC-23-things/_things/thing-13.md

 ## Getting started
 ### Why do we need crosswalks?

-We learned in Thing 11 that lots of metadata schemas exist to support different data types and disciplines.
+Lots of metadata schemas exist to support different data types and disciplines.
 There are times when metadata created in one schema will need to be mapped, transformed, or "crosswalked" to another so that metadata can been shared between systems.